African Americans, Enslaved & Free, at Washington Navy Yard

 By the 1790’s the use of enslaved labor had a well-established record in the local building trades.
 Initially most blacks in the District were enslaved.
 Owners from the surrounding communities actively sought to rent out their slaves to the building contractors or the new federal government; the returns to the owners were relatively high.
 One reason for the slaveholder’s enthusiasm in the new city was that agriculture in the middle states did not lend itself as readily to large scale plantations.
 Numerous blacks were brought in by slaveholders during the District’s opening building surge of 1792-1801, and throughout this time there was an acute shortage of labor and capital.
 The majority of black labor came from Prince Georges County Maryland, a region particularly hard hit by decline in tobacco cultivation.

 Slaveholders rapidly moved to hire out their bondsmen in the new city.
-During these years Michael Shiner and Thomas Smallwood, both from Prince Georges County, were rented out to the Navy Yard.
+During these years Michael Shiner and Daniel Bell, both from Prince Georges County, were rented out to the Navy Yard.
 In the period 1800-1830 some slaveholders, faced with declining tobacco revenue, manumitted their slaves.
 However suspicion of a large presence of black freemen led rural areas to enforce black codes of ever greater severity and free blacks to move into the District.20 During this same period, the basic pattern for the federal work was set by the Commissioners and the renting or leasing of slaves to work alongside free white and black workers remained constant for the first three decades.
 This active rental market in enslaved labor gave "the peculiar institution" a resilience, flexibility, and, most of all, a profitability in the new metropolis.

 20 Meyer, Gibbs Pioneers in the Federal Area: Records of the Columbia Historical Society, D.C.
 Vol. 44/45, 1942/1943, p.
 139.